Close ILTakeCare Suggestion

 • 5 min read

-• 6 views
+• 129 views

-Pristine beaches, cultural sites, and shopping hotspots make Turkey a favourite tourist destination country.
+Pristine beaches, cultural sites, and shopping hotspots make Turkey a favourite tourist destination.
 Every year, millions visit the country to explore its breathtaking beauty and historical sites.
 However, while the country is known for its tourist attractions and friendly locals, there exist a few tourist scams to watch out for.
-Nonetheless, if you take appropriate measures, you will certainly be out of harm’s way.
-Hence, in this article, we not only give a rundown of the most common tourist scams in Turkey but also provide tips and emergency resources for tackling these issues.

 Most Common Tourist Scams in Turkey

-● Shoe Shine Scam
+Shoe Shine Scam

-● Drink Scam
+Drink Scam

-● Taxi Scam
+Taxi Scam

-● Currency Exchange Scam
+Currency Exchange Scam

-● Fake Policeman Scam
+Fake Policeman Scam

 Tips to Deal with Scams in Turkey

-● For the Shoe Shine Scam
+For the Shoe Shine Scam

 Don’t pick anything up.
 Ignore and just keep walking.
 Generally, avoid free shoe shining.
 Also, agree on the price for shining your shoes (both shoes!) before any polishing begins.

-● For the Drink Scam
+For the Drink Scam

 Test your ‘new friend’ by opting for a legitimate bar and watch their reaction.
 Or simply decline the invitation.
-Generally, never take suggestions from strangers about bars, nightclubs, cafés, eateries, etc. You can find the best of such establishments yourself on popular websites.
+Generally, never take suggestions from strangers about bars, nightclubs, cafés, eateries, etc. You can find the best establishments yourself on popular websites.

-● For the Taxi Scam
+For the Taxi Scam

-● For the Currency Exchange Scam
+For the Currency Exchange Scam

-● For the Fake Policeman Scam
+For the Fake Policeman Scam

 Overall, it is crucial to get international travel insurance before you begin your Turkey tour.
-This will ensure your safety and guarantee your financing in case of any contingencies.
+This will ensure your safety and your financing in case of any contingencies.

 Emergency Resources for Travel Scams in Turkey

 Turkish authorities have strengthened safety measures and improved emergency hotlines for tourists.
-This helps visitors get requisite help when in distress.
+This helps visitors get the requisite help when in distress.
+If you encounter any major scams in Istanbul, you can contact the Tourist Police at 0212 527 45 03 for assistance.

 Conclusion

 Disclaimer: The information provided in this blog is for educational and informational purposes only.
-It may contain outdated data and information regarding the Insurance industry and products.
+It may contain outdated data and information regarding the topic featured in the article.
 It is advised to verify the currency and relevance of the data and information before taking any major steps.
+Please read the sales brochure/policy wordings carefully for detailed information about on risk factors, terms, conditions and exclusions.
 ICICI Lombard is not liable for any inaccuracies or consequences resulting from the use of this outdated information.

 Also read: